 By specifying a task reference (between task and table and corresponding column comparison), it can be determined in which table the value for a field should be looked-up and entered.

 Just as with columns, the task parameters can be given a background color or a different font.
 Since a task does not have a grid, this will only be applied to form parameters.

 More information on conditional layouts can be found here.

 A task can be linked to one or more tables.
 In these tables, the task will be displayed in the ribbon, the context menu and possibly the task bar.
 Using the checkbox Enable table task in empty subject it is possible to setup whether a table task should be enabled by the GUI when there are no records present in the screen.
+Using the checkbox Grid double click makes it possible to execute a task by clicking twice on the desired row.
 Columns in the table can also be linked to parameters of the task.
 The value of the field of the active record is passed on to the parameter as a default value.